siyuan-note/user-guide-en_US/General Operations/Import and Export.md

 ## Import
 {: id="20201229152405-ivntzua"}

-Right-click and select "Import" after selecting a folder on the file tree, and you can choose to import a folder or a single file in the secondary menu.
+Right-click and select "Import" after selecting a folder on the doc tree, and you can choose to import a folder or a single file in the secondary menu.
 {: id="20210120161035-zxkyg0w" updated="20210302223730"}

 The import process mainly completes the following conversion processing: